What an MSP Does All Day: $99/Seat Unsexy Work

 A managed IT subscription is a strange product to sell because the best version of it is invisible.
 When everything works, customers genuinely wonder what they’re paying for.
 When it doesn’t work, they wonder what they’re paying for in a different tone of voice.

-This post is for the business owner who has gotten the subscription quote and is trying to figure out what actually happens for $99 a user per month.
+This post is for the business owner who has gotten the subscription quote and is trying to figure out what happens for $99 a user per month.
 The honest tour, no marketing varnish.

 Every machine on the plan has a remote monitoring agent.
 That agent reports up to a console we watch 24/7.
 The console alerts us about: